An amazing green sand beach on the Big Island

 The green sand beach in Hawaii is only one of four large scale green sand beaches in the entire world.

 Even though this is the fourth of green sand beaches found in the world, there are a lot of small coves and swathes of olivine mixed in with lava sands throughout the area that make this entire region more spectacular.
 You’ll even find green olivine throughout the trails leading up the the beach area in large swathes.
-But Papakolea Beach is the largest green sand beach located on the Big Island of Hawaii.
+But Papakolea Green Sand Beach is the largest green sand beach located on the Big Island of Hawaii.

 How to get to the green sand beach at Papakolea